dman776/categorical-sectional/readme.md

 Set this to `true` if you would like stations that are reporting snow to twinkle between a low light and white while using the Precipitation visualizer.

 Defaults to `true`.

+#### lightning_blink

+Set this to `true` if lightning should cause a station to blink yellow.
+This applies to the Flight Rules visualizer only.
+Defaults to `true`.

 #### night_category_proportion